Extending Multilingual Machine Translation through Imitation Learning: Analysis

 \subsection{Ablation Study}

+The training objective function, shown in Eq. (\ref{eq:loss_all}), consists of three loss components.
+We conduct an ablation study on the \texttt{lus\_Latn} extension task to assess the contribution of each loss function.
+Table~\ref{tab:ablation_loss} reveals the following: (1) The substantial performance difference between \#1 and \#2, with and without $\mathcal{L}_{imit}(\ell_{new},\ell_{k})$, highlights the importance of imitating the translation behavior between the new language and $k$ randomly selected languages for our approach.
+(2) While $\mathcal{L}_{obs}(\ell_{new},\ell_{eng})$ and $\mathcal{L}_{obs}(\ell_{eng},\ell_{k})$ in \#1 and \#2 do not significantly alter overall performance, the combination of all three loss functions produces the best results.
+This suggests that preserving the performance of the pivot language, English, is also vital in the imitation learning process.

-To investigate the importance of the dynamic language weight allocation proposed in Section~\ref{section_method:lang_imit} and the superiority of our designed imitation learning framework (i.e., separating the expert model and the learning model instead of the on-the-fly in a mixing mode), we conduct a detailed ablation analysis and the results are shown in Table~\ref{tab:ablation}.
-By comparing \#2 with \#3, and \#4 with \#5, we find that \textit{LW} demonstrate its advantages in both Imit-MNMT and \textit{On-the-Fly} methods, with the advantage being particularly in Imit-MNMT.
-Furthermore, the comparison between \#3 and \#5 highlights the advantage of our imitation learning, i.e., separating the expert model from the learning model and instead updating the weights individually within the learner model.
+To further evaluate the impact of the dynamic language weighting strategy proposed in Section~\ref{sec:data_dis}, as well as the efficacy of our imitation learning framework (i.e., separating the expert and learner models rather than the \texttt{on-the-fly} mixing approach\footnote{An explanation of the \texttt{on-the-fly} method can be found in the Appendix~\ref{appendix:on_the_fly}.}), we perform an ablation analysis.
+The results are presented in Table~\ref{tab:ablation_lw_on}.
+Comparisons between \#2 and \#3, and \#4 and \#5, demonstrate that the language weighting (\texttt{LW}) is advantageous in both \md and \texttt{On-the-Fly} scenarios, with particularly strong performance in \md.
+Moreover, the comparison between \#3 and \#5 emphasizes the strength of our method, which involves separating the expert model from the learner model and updating the weights independently.